hi-weiyuan/hi-weiyuan.github.io/_pages/about.md

 * Efficient LLMs

 # News
+* (26/01/2026) One paper has been accepted to ICLR 2026.
+Congratulations to Xiaobo on this achievement as a master’s student :)
 * (13/01/2026) We are organizing the [12th International Workshop on Big Data Management and Service](https://yan20191113.github.io/DASFAA_2026.github.io/) on DASFAA 2026 (CCF-B conference).
 Warmly welcome submissions!